 So you just created this great website that looks awesome and represents your brand clearly, but it gets no traffic.
 Have you wondered why you’re getting no website traffic?
-This article explores some reasons why you’re not getting the traffic you are looking for.
+This article will teach you how to drive traffic to your website.

 Step One: Submit your sitemaps to Google Search Console and Bing Webmaster Tools.

 The first step to getting your website out there and building some domain authority is signing up for Google Search Console and Bing Webmaster Tools.
 These tools won’t give you any kind of special treatment when it comes to ranking but they are valuable tools in your SEO efforts.
 They are also free!

 Once you sign up for these services and verify your website, you will then have access to the tools where you can submit your sitemap.

 You will find the sitemap tool on the left site menu once your website has been verified and you have access to Google Search Console.